Turbidity Barrier Uses

 A turbidity curtain is used to provide sedimentation protection for a watercourse from up slope land disturbance where conventional erosion and sediment controls cannot be used, or from dredging or filling within the watercourse.
 The sediment is contained and ultimately settles, keeping the remaining water clean and free of sediment that may be contaminated from site runoff.

 The water type in which the turbidity barrier is installed will determine which type of barrier you need.
-A type 1 is used in calm water, the type 2 is best in medium waters where conditions are less than 1.5 knots, and a type 3 is designed for rough or open waters.
+A type 1 silt barrier is used in calm water, the heavy duty type 2 silt barrier is best in medium waters where conditions are less than 1.5 knots, and a type 3 silt barrier is designed for rough or open waters.

 Turbidity Barrier Installation